 The Trial: I tried the EHM Ultra Premium Alkaline Water Pitcher at home, which also claims to hydrate the body better, prevent diseases by lowering the acidic state of my body, and slow down the aging process by reducing the number of free radicals in my body.
 In the office, I drank bottles upon bottles of Essentia water.

-The Verdict: Though the water tasted so much better than my regular Brita filter, I didn’t notice any major differences in my health, or skin — but perhaps a week isn’t enough to tell the difference.
+The Verdict: Though the water tasted so much better than my regular Brita filter, I did not notice any major differences in my health, or skin — but perhaps a week is not enough to tell the difference.

 Essential Oil Diffuser

 The Claim: There is a ton of research nowadays on the power of scent on health, and researchers everywhere are studying the connection between scents and wellness.
 Findings have pointed lavender, for instance, can help treat insomnia and anxiety, and that citrusy smells can help increase feelings of comfort and relaxation in people.

 The Trial: Kerr loves to diffuse Young Living and dōTERRA essential oils at home, but I went with much more hip Vitruvi Stone Diffuser in White with lavender, grapefruit, eucalyptus and spruce oils.
 I will say this is the most fun part of my nightly routine now.
 Not only does it look super posh spewing white vapor, but the smell of lavender is subtle and does a great job in keeping with calm vibe I try so hard to exude in my apartment.

 The Verdict: I always sleep a good amount every night, but I will say I did feel more zen when I turned on my diffuser, and perhaps I even slept deeper.